Pay Per Click Training and Education

 Geotargeting allows you to target customers searching for local services, which is especially beneficial for small businesses that lack a large Web presence, but want to establish branding.
 Google AdWords is best suited for those willing to pay top dollar for quick results.

-MSN adCenter ads can appear on a variety of Microsoft properties, such as Bing search results pages, relevant MSN-affiliated websites and Microsoft Office, to name a few.
+Bing Ads can appear on a variety of Microsoft properties, such as Bing search results pages, relevant affiliated websites and Microsoft Office, to name a few.
 They may also appear on Microsoft partner sites like Facebook and the Wall Street Journal.

 The placement and ranking of your online ads are determined by several factors, including search keywords entered by your customers, and the type of content displayed on participating sites.

-Where adCenter differs from the competition is they encourage users to select target audience demographics that they want to particularly seek out.
-Yahoo! and Microsoft combined forces to form the Search Alliance — a competitive choice in search with the scale to fuel sustained development.
-Both companies aim to ultimately enable searchers to find relevant results faster, and provide more value for advertisers and better results for Web publishers.
+Where Bing Ads differs from the competition is they encourage users to select target audience demographics that they want to particularly seek out.
+The aim is to ultimately enable searchers to find relevant results faster, and provide more value for advertisers and better results for Web publishers.